lucan8/name-generator/README.md

 to the files you want to generate names/surnames and set the necessary switches to enable C++17 (e.g., `-std=c++17` for GCC and Clang).

 Additionally, you must supply the name generator with the [`resources`](https://github.com/dasmig/name-generator/tree/master/resources) folder also available in the [release](https://github.com/dasmig/name-generator/releases).

+As of v0.2, the library makes use of a [`random generation library`](https://github.com/effolkronium/random) by [effolkronium](https://github.com/effolkronium).
+For the convenience of the user, the header-only file containing the implementation was added to this repository.

 ## Usage